vtex/shoreline/scripts/README.md

 Randomly picks a Shoreline member and sets it as the git user.
 This makes it possible to automate deployments of the documentation site to Vercel.

-User and email are set as secret variables in the CI/CD pipelines.
+User and email are set as secret variables in the CI/CD pipelines and you can refer to their values by visiting our doc (only available for VTEXers) here: [GIT_USERS and GIT_EMAILS from vtex/shoreline](https://docs.google.com/spreadsheets/d/1DWNqJED40wceC5Qmd56sEKPnir8rjktt6mzOPuhtQBM/edit#gid=0).

 ### Testing